-Rotating toys, using puzzle feeders, and implementing clever enrichment to break up their routine are all great ways to ensure your GSD is getting enough mental stimulation.
+Try to ensure your GSD is getting enough mental stimulation.
+Rotating toys, using puzzle feeders, and implementing clever enrichment to break up their routine are all great ways to do this.

 A Note About German Shepherd Military Training

-As you probably know, German Shepherds and their similar cousin, the Belgian Malinois, are the most common breeds utilized in police and military K9 units.
+As you probably know, German Shepherds are one of the most common breeds utilized in police and military K9 units.
 All of the temperament characteristics we’ve mentioned in this article make them superstars in tracking suspects, locating missing persons, explosive and drug detection, and even attack.

-Dabbling with targeted aggression is a very dangerous activity, and it could lead to serious injury of people and dogs and could ultimately result in the removal of your dog.
+Dabbling with targeted aggression is a very dangerous activity.
+It could lead to serious injury of people and dogs and could ultimately result in the removal of your dog.